Abducted: The Mary Stauffer Story: Plot

-At day 45, they are back in Ming's home and he says his cousin is gone, so they can come out of the closet.
+At day 45, they return to Ming's home.
+His cousin is gone so they can come out of the closet.
 Because they have been good, they can have the bedroom to themselves.
 On Father's Day.
 Ming lets Beth call Irv.
-She tells him she and mommy are OK, but she doesn't know when she's coming home.
+She tells him she and mommy are okay, but she doesn't know when she's coming home.
 Irv asks to speak to the man holding them, but Ming tells Beth no.

-During their regular video interviews Mary begs Ming to let her and Beth go.
-He says the Fourth of July holiday is coming up.
-He hears a noise and finds Beth outside the room looking for a bathroom.
+One day he finds Beth outside the room looking for a bathroom.
 He becomes enraged and ties them to a door in the room.

-For the Fourth of July on Day 49, Ming takes them to Como Park in the RV.
-Mary promises not to alert anyone.
-Meanwhile, Irv stays home with his and Mary's son Steven rather than watching the fireworks from Como Park, as they usually do.

-On Day 53, Beth is now allowed to watch TV.
-Mary is losing faith, which causes her to try and see if she can pull the door hinges out that they are tied to.
-It works and the door falls down.
+On Day 53, Mary decides to pull the door they are tied to off its hinges.
 Mary calls the police from the kitchen phone, then leads Beth outside where they hide behind the RV until the police arrive.
-At Ming's place of work, the police arrive and arrest him.
-When a female police officer asks if they were taken out of state, Mary states Chicago causing the female police officer to arrange for the FBI to be involved in this case.
-Mary and Irv are reunited at the police station.
+The police arrest Ming at his place of work.
+When Mary tells law enforcement that they were taken to Chicago, the FBI gets involved in the case.
+Mary and Beth reunite with Irv and their son Steven at the police station.